Aspirin For Dogs: What Are The Side Effects and Alternatives?

 If you are still planning to give your dog aspirin, it’s important to tell your vet about any medications (including supplements or vitamins) that your dog is taking to avoid potentially harmful side effects.

-Many studies show that CBD may be a viable alternative to pharmaceuticals for pain in dogs, including pain from arthritis, mobility issues, and inflammation, but though research is positive, there is not enough evidence to say it is a viable alternative.
+Many studies have explored CBD as an alternative to pharmaceuticals for pain in dogs, including pain from arthritis, mobility issues, and inflammation, but though research is positive, there is not enough evidence to say it is a viable alternative.

 One of the various side effects of Aspirin is seizures, unlike CBD, which has the potential to reduce the frequency of or even stop seizures.